mide-dev/cleanbites_project/README.md

 Clean Bites is an ongoing project.
 Heres whats next:

-**Connecting Frontend to API**: Currently, the frontend and backend are being developed independently.

-**Maps**: enabling google maps display for a place search.
+**Place Details**: the place detail page is still a WIP

 **similar places Recommendation**: show users a list of place similar to what they're looking at.

-**Pagination**: Implementing pagination for restaurant listings to improve the experience.

-**Text Search**: Adding a text search feature to allow users to find restaurants based on specific keywords or criteria.
+**Text Search and Autocomplete**: Adding a text search feature to allow users to find restaurants based on specific keywords or criteria.

-**Place Details**: designing the place detail frontend.
+**Auth**: Working on user Authentication.